carloshgalvan95/MechaCar_Statistical_Analysis/README.md

 - Spoiler Angle
 - Ground Clearance
 - AWD
-- Miles per Gallon
+- **Miles per Gallon(MPG)**

-- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+To determine which variables provide a significant contribution to the linear model, we must look at the individual variable p-values.

+In the summary output, each **Pr(>|t|)** value represents the probability that each coefficient contributes a random amount of variance to the linear model.

+According to our results, **vehicle lenght** and **ground clearance** (as well as intercept) are statistically unlikely to provide random amounts of variance to the linear model.

+Depending on our dataset, a significant intercept could mean that the significant features (such as vehicle lenght and ground clearance) may need scaling or transforming to help improve the predictive power of the model.
+Alternatively, it may mean that there are other variables that can help explain the variability of our dependent variable that have not been included in our model.

-- Is the slope of the linear model considered to be zero?
+### Is the slope of the linear model considered to be zero?
 Why or why not?
+the **p-value** of our linear regression analysis is **5.35 x 10-11**, which is much smaller than our assumed significance level of 0.05%.
+Therefore, we can state that there is sufficient evidence to reject our null hypothesis, which means that the slope of our linear model is not zero.

-Does this linear model predict mpg of MechaCar prototypes effectively?
+### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+From our linear regression model, the **r-squared** value is **0.71**, which means that roughly 71%% of the variablilty of our dependent variable (MPG) is explained using this linear model.

 ## Summary Statistics on Suspension Coils

 - Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

 ## T-Tests on Suspension Coils

 ## Study Design: MechaCar vs Competition